travis-ci/docs-travis-ci-com/docs/user/how-to-setup-and-trigger-the-hook-manually.md

 ---

 Sometimes you need to setup the service hook manually.
-Normally this should not be necessary as you should be able to [started simply flip the relevant switch](/docs/user/getting-started/) on the profile page.
+Normally this should not be necessary as you should be able to [simply flip the relevant switch](/docs/user/getting-started/) on the profile page.
 As of August 2nd, 2012 Travis synchronizes all of your repositories, including the ones of organizations you have administrative access to.
 See the corresponding [blog